joshiarnav/ds4400project/README.md

-# ds4400project
+# NBA Player Clustering Project
-NBA Player Clustering
+Please see project report for more details.